nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **Q**: Why is HealthVault telling me there is a Corrupted File?

-**A**: Corrupted Files are a result of editing the text file manually and causing unpermissible inputs into the data fields.
+**A**: Corrupted Files are a result of editing the text file manually and causing impermissible inputs into the data fields.
 As a result HealthVault is unable process and retrieve the data.

 **Q**: What do i do when HealthVault tells me there is a Corrupted File?